ooii8929/sre-conference-monitor-troubleshooting/README.md

 ## Initialize the lab

-1. Rewrite the "Owner" variable tag in the `variables.tf` file.
+1. Rewrite the "owner" and "region" variable tag in the `variables.tf` file.
 2. Run the following script file, which will build a new EKS cluster and deploy the applications required for the lab:

 ```